Table of Contents

 What cabinet door styles are trending in 2025?

-In 2025, expect to see more slab and Shaker doors in bold colours like navy, forest green, and matte black.
-Textured wood veneers, mixed materials, and integrated handles are also growing in popularity, adding a touch of uniqueness to both modern and classic designs.
+Expect to see more slab and Shaker doors in statement colors, such as navy, forest green, and matte black, in 2025.
+Textured timber veneer, mixed materials, and integrated handles are emerging as a trend that adds a unique touch to both modern and traditional forms.